Make an escape plan

 As well as a fire evacuation plan, it is still essential to have an Escape Plan in place for inside your flat/apartment.

-- Firstly, make an escape plan so that you and your family are fully prepared if there is a fire.
+- Firstly, make an escape plan so that you, your family and any visitors are fully prepared if there is a fire.
 Ensure that yourself and everyone else who lives in your flat has practised the escape plan, this will give you the best possible chance of escaping a fire.

 - Ensure all escape routes and doors are clear and unobstructed.